Imranyy/Follow-Up/README.md

 # Podcast🎙
-### Podcast is an audio streaming application that stream user audio input.See it as an audio sharing platform.
+### Podcast is an audio streaming application, it let differents people connect and chat in audio text format, it lets user record his/her voice then sends it to other connected users.
+Basically, texting with voice.
 <br/>

 # Deploy🚀